 - The 1984 new-wave-ish sci-fi indie “Liquid Sky” gave me a high.

-- Spike Lee’s biopic “Malcolm X” was anything but persuasive.
+- Spike Lee’s biopic “Malcolm X” didn’t persuade me.

 - I found Guillermo Del Toro’s horror movie “Mimic” thrilling — even if he regrets the film.